unixorn/tumult.plugin.zsh/README.md

 If you're using bash, or aren't using a framework, you can either:

 * Clone this repository and add its bin directory to your `$PATH`
-* Use `pip` to install with `pip install tumult`.
-Because I have to explicitly publish new versions to pypi, the pip package may not alaways be as current as the git repository.

 ### [Antigen](https://github.com/zsh-users/antigen)